 Reflecting these offsetting developments, the volume of Australia's total resource exports has risen at an annual rate of $3\frac{1}{2}$ -4 per cent over the course of the terms of trade boom (Table 1 and Figure 17).
-This is a notable slowing from its 1993-2003 average of 51/2 per cent, notwithstanding a more than doubling of the capital stock and employment in the resource extraction sector.
+This is a notable slowing from its 1993-2003 average of $5\frac{1}{2}$ per cent, notwithstanding a more than doubling of the capital stock and employment in the resource extraction sector.
 However, as noted above, the volume of Australia's resource exports is expected to increase at a faster pace in coming years as a result of the increase in investment.

-Figure 17: Exports by Sector
+Figure 17: Exports by SectorShare of total exports, financial year